Eddie Garafola: Personal life

+Criminal charges and activities

+In May 1985, Garafola was charged with tax evasion for failing to report income from a New York discothèque that he owned with Gravano and a third Staten Island resident.
+Garafola and Gravano were also suspects in the 1982 murder of Frank Fiala outside of the same discothèque, although they were not convicted.

 In September 1996, Peter Gotti visited his brother, Gambino boss John Gotti, in prison.
 John reportedly told Peter, then acting boss, to have Thomas "Huck" Carbonara and Garafola kill Gravano.
 Carbonara and Garafola reportedly made several trips to Arizona, where the media had revealed Gravano was hiding, to set up a hit.
 Gravano's arrest on drug charges in 2000 ended this venture.
 On May 22, 2003, Garafola was indicted in New York for plotting to murder Gravano.